 Stroll through the Colon Cemetery

-There are two breathtakenly beautiful cemeteries in Latin America that are a cut above others in terms of funerary artestry, landscaping and legends.
+There are two breathtakenly beautiful cemeteries in Latin America that are a cut above others in terms of funerary artistry, landscaping and legends.
 One is the Recoleta in Buenos Aires, and the other is the Cementerio de Colon in Havana.

-At 122.5-acres, the Cementerio de Colon or Columbus Cemetery is about 20 minutes east of Old Havana in the neighborhood of El Vedado.
+At 122.5 acres, the Cementerio de Colon or Columbus Cemetery is about 20 minutes east of Old Havana in the neighborhood of El Vedado.

-The cemetery was named after Christopher Colombus and built between 1871 and 1886 and is one of the gems of hidden Havana.
+The cemetery was named after Christopher Colombus and built between 1871 and 1886 and is one of the gems of Hidden Havana.

 Stroll among the many blindingly white marble mausoleums and you’ll see the final resting places of many Cuban notables.